rockstor/rockstor-doc/faq.rst

 How do I protect data loss with Rockstor?
 -----------------------------------------

-Disk level redundancy is provided by builtin software raid of BTRFS including raid1, raid10, raid5 and raid6.
+Disk level redundancy is provided by built-in software raid of BTRFS including raid1, raid10, raid5 and raid6.
 Beyond that, Rockstor also supports replication of Shares across two or more Rockstor appliances.
 See :ref:`sharereplication` for more details.